RadotJar/faraway-fastness/_notes/session-manifest.md

 ## Session 2

+The party interrogated the captive with impunity, learning that multiple score of Orc dwell within the Vaults of Volokarnos.
+A disastrous battle was had with the Orcs and the party was forced to flee, sacrificing Conversos' guts and henchmen.

+**Note:** This video covers both sessions 2 and 3.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CobOVkiY4hI?si=wYmR-v4iveQugmOu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 📆 Date - First Day of the First Month of the Imperial Year 325

 🗺️ Location - Vaults of Volokarnos